 Why you might need to know your Amazon Seller ID

-If you’re using a third-party reporting software or developer apps, they may ask for your merchant token and authorization token.
+If you’re using third-party reporting software or developer apps, they may ask for your merchant token and authorization token.

 This information ensures that that software is taking sales data from the correct account, similar to an account and routing number for banks.

-Where to find your Amazon Seller ID
+How to Find Amazon Seller ID

 Wondering where to find my Amazon ID?